Jehovah's Witnesses' handling of child sexual abuse

-In 2002, Jehovah's Witnesses' Office of Public Information published its policy for elders to report allegations of child abuse to the authorities only where required by law to do so, even if there was only one witness.
-The organization says individuals known to have sexually abused a child are generally prohibited from holding any position of responsibility, and that, unless considered by the congregation elders to demonstrate repentance, such a person is typically disfellowshipped.

-In 2016 a UK judge upheld a ruling against the Jehovah's Witnesses for failing to protect a victim of child sexual abuse, and the supreme court rejected an attempt by the Watch Tower Society to block a Charity Commission inquiry into how the organisation's charity handles allegations of abuse.
+In 2002, Jehovah's Witnesses' Office of Public Information published its policy for elders to report allegations of child abuse to the authorities where required by law, even if there was only one witness.
+In 2016 a UK judge upheld a ruling against the Jehovah's Witnesses for failing to protect a victim of child sexual abuse, and the Supreme Court rejected an attempt by the Watch Tower Society to block a Charity Commission inquiry into how the organisation's charity handles allegations of abuse.
 This was the culmination of two years of legal proceedings in five different courts and tribunals.
-The commission's attorney said "WTBTS has at every stage relentlessly challenged the legal basis and scope of the Charity Commission's inquiry".
+The commission's attorney said, "WTBTS has at every stage relentlessly challenged the legal basis and scope of the Charity Commission's inquiry".

 In 2019, elders in New Zealand were told to destroy documents, causing survivors of child sex abuse to fear that cases will be covered up.
 The organization maintained that documents relevant to cases of abuse would not be destroyed.

-The UK Independent Inquiry into Child Sexual Abuse was particularly critical of Jehovah's Witnesses' policy that there must be two witnesses to cases of abuse before elders would consider the allegation.
+The UK Independent Inquiry into Child Sexual Abuse was critical of Jehovah's Witnesses' policy that there must be two witnesses to cases of abuse before elders would consider the allegation.
 IICSA maintained the policy overlooks the fact that "child sexual abuse is most often perpetrated in the absence of witnesses".

 Policies

-Advice to members

-The Watch Tower Society has published information on how to protect children from sexual molestation, such as the articles, Protect Your Children in the October 8, 1993, edition of Awake!, Help Your Children to Thrive in Awake! of August 8, 1997, the series, Keep Your Children Safe, in the October 2007 edition of Awake!, and in the book, Learn from the Great Teacher.
-These articles focus on prevention, and do not specifically state that a child or its parents should contact the police in the event of molestation.
-They also suggest that, in some countries, "the legal system may offer little hope of successful prosecution."
-Whether or not a victim seeks professional treatment from psychiatrists, psychologists or therapists is suggested as being the personal decision of the victim (or the parents), but such ones are warned to "make sure that any such professional will respect your religious views."